1. HaAdam (האדם) – The Collective Humanity

 Messianic and Christian Influence – The references to Jesus’ “easy yoke” suggest an alignment with Christian interpretations of faith and righteousness.
 Jesus the Jew came for those sick!

 Biblical and Kabbalistic Framework – The inclusion of Ein Sof Aur and Adam Kadmon ties the framework to Deep Jewish Theology.
-Not disclosed to novices.
+In past ages disclosed to novices and only to elders after age of 40, but after the Middles ages with preservation of texts the deep information made its way into the wrongs hands.

 Moral and Eschatological Divisions – The presence of Amalek and the fallen ones suggests a dualistic view of righteousness vs. opposition to God.
-Spirtual Warfare.
+Spirtual Warfare, those who are attached to a Fallen realm of Spiritual Beings that should not be invoked.